 The economic climate and market conditions remain uncertain as a result of the challenging operating environment with rapidly increasing inflation, an energy price shock in Europe driven by the Russian invasion of Ukraine, ongoing supply chain and labour shortages in many geographies, and pandemic-related absenteeism and disruption in some regions.
-However, the business was in a robust financial position at the year end and our future workload remains strong.
+However, the business was in a robust financial position at the year ended 31 March 2023 and our future workload remains strong.